destinydiver/data-warehouse-project/README.md

 - **Scope**:  Focus on the latest dataset only; historization of data is not required.
 - **Documentation**:  Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---

+## Important Links & Tools
+### Everything is free!
+- Datasets: Access to the project dataset ( csv files ).
+- SQL Server Express: Lightweight server for hosting your SQL database.
+- SQL Server Management Studion (SSMS): GUI for managing and interacting with databases.
+- Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+- DrawIO: Design data architecture, models, flows, and diagrams.
+- Notion: All-in-one tool for project management and organization.
+- Notion Project Steps: Access to all project phases and tasks.
+---

 ### BI:  Analytics & Reporting ( Data Analytics )